 - Secure Boot: Only authorized code can run in the pre-OS, including OS loaders, as defined by the UEFI firmware policy.

 - Windows Defender System Guard (WDSG): Improperly signed binaries cannot execute or load by the Application Control policy for the system.
 Bypasses leveraging applications which are permitted by the policy are not in scope.

 Defense-in-depth security features

 For those who are wondering, defense-in-depth security features are the type of security features that protect against a major security threat without the use of any form of robust defense.

-The best known defense-in-depth security feature right now is User Account Control (UAC).
+The best-known defense-in-depth security feature is User Account Control (UAC).
 It is designed to “prevent unwanted system-wide changes (files, registry, etc.) without administrator consent.”